-[71-77][73]Recognizing the potential for further performance improvement, we will also explore various deep learning architectures, including recurrent neural networks (RNNs), long short-term memories (LSTMs), and gated recurrent units (GRUs) [78, 79].
-Deep learning models can capture complex, non-linear relationships and dependencies within our data, potentially leading to more accurate predictions of the health effects of extreme heat.
+In addition, we will explore deep recurrent neural networks, specifically Gated Recurrent Units (GRUs) and Long Short-Term Memory (LSTM) networks, due to their ability to model temporal dependencies in time-series data, which is essential for forecasting heat-related health outcomes.
+While these models are state-of-the-art in computer science, their application in heat-health studies is still emerging.
+We have reviewed recent literature, including studies by Boudreault et al. (2023, 2024), Wang et al. (2023, 2021, 2020), Lee et al. (2022), and Nishimura et al. (2021), which demonstrate the potential of deep learning models in this context[71-77].
+However, we also recognise that simpler statistical models may be effective, and we plan to compare the performance of deep learning models with tree-based approaches and nonlinear statistical models in our analysis[73].

-Throughout this process, we will assess the significance of predictors for different populations within the cities under investigation.
+[78, 79]Throughout this process, we will assess the significance of predictors for different populations within the cities under investigation.
 This will allow us to identify varying susceptibility levels to heat-induced health conditions based on demographics and risk factors.
-Potential health co-morbidities to be explored include cardiovascular disease, respiratory disease, renal disease, and HIV status[37].[80]
+Potential health co-morbidities to be explored include cardiovascular disease, respiratory disease, renal disease, and HIV status[37].

+We will use k-fold cross-validation to assess model performance and generalizability, train models on a designated set, and calibrate them with grid or random search techniques.
+Validation will occur on a separate set to evaluate generalisation, using metrics like accuracy, precision, recall, F1 score, MSE, and MAE.
+Special attention will be paid to model performance during heatwave periods to ensure effectiveness in predicting heat-related health outcomes.[80]

 Finally, to ensure the ongoing relevance of our model, we will regularly update it with new data during the the life-cycle of the project.
 This iterative process of model refinement and validation will enable us to continually improve the model's performance and maintain its applicability to the evolving urban heat-health landscape[81].